BellaObonyo/The-Neighbourhood/README.md

 The application has no backend.
 Just frontend.

 ## BDD
          A user should;
-    - Create a new quote.
-    - Upvote or downvote a quote.
-    - Delete a quote
-    - See the number of upvotes and number of downvotes for each quote.
+  - Sign in with the application to start using.
+  -Set up a profile about me and a general location and my neighborhood name.
+  -Find a list of different businesses in my neighborhood.
+  -Find Contact Information for the health department and Police authorities near my neighborhood.
+  -Create Posts that will be visible to everyone in my neighborhood.
+  -Change My neighborhood when I decide to move out.
+  -Only view details of a single neighborhood.

 ## Live link
-Deployed project can be accessed here [Neighbourhood]()
+Deployed project can be accessed here [Neighbourhood](https://bella-neighborhood.herokuapp.com/)

 ## Known Bugs
     The application works perfectly well, no bugs.